goofy2k/ESPhome-starter/README.md

 ## 2. Basic example
 **Assumption:**  you have an ESPHome server up and running and have access to the dashboard.
+This README was started when I was using V1.18.x .
+For subsequent dashboard versions the menu structure will evolve.
+I will not try to keep up with these changes here.
+For a beginning user it may be helpful to start with V1.18.x, get acquainted with the basics an then move to a more recent version.

 I have a server running under Docker on my Synology NAS.
 I can access the ESPHome dashboard in my browser with http://NAS-IP:6052, which uses the default port number.
 The docker container uses an external bound volume, which means that contents of the /config folder of the application is directly accessible for me on the storage volume of the NAS.